A fire occurred in the early morning of October 31st 2019 at the Shurijo Castle Seiden (main hall) in Naha on the Okinawa main island.

 If you plan to travel, please be informed further information including traffic regulations.

-Operation of the surrounding Shurijo Castle Park facilities (including paid facilities) has been suspended from October 31st.
+Shurijo Castle Park (including its facilities) has been partially opened from November 5th (Tuesday).

 We will inform you of future events as soon as they are decided.